News We Recently Launched AD Migrator and AD Reporter.

 Repeat for Every User you suspect of not being active on the AD.
 You can ignore the users whose icon has a little black downward pointing arrow as it means that those users are disabled or expired so by default they are inactive.

-If you dont want to make this repetitive search for a large number of users there is another way you can use ADUC.
+If you dont know how to find inactive users from Active Directory without making multiple repetitive searches.
+Like when there are a large number of users there is another way you can use ADUC.
 Which is filtering out the inactive users.

 • Click on the Filter